DAAD-LSM-Application for doctoral scholarship

 The research training on a specific project will be supplemented by seminars, retreats, methods courses, training in transferable and personal skills and participation in international conferences.
 The doctoral programme is open for students who hold either a Master´s or Diploma degree.
 Successful students of the graduate school will be awarded a doctoral degree (Dr. rer. nat.) by the Faculty of Biology of the LMU after 3 to 4 years.
 Candidates need to prove a strong qualitative background as well as an interest and ability to conduct independent research.

-- March 2018: Nomination of candidates for the DAAD selection process; Selected candidates have to submit a completed application form with all supporting documents via the DAAD portal; FAQ_GSSP provided by DAAD.
+- March/April 2023: Nomination of candidates for the DAAD selection process; Selected candidates have to submit a completed application form with all supporting documents via the DAAD portal; link will follow

 The five steps to submit your DAAD-LSM application: